JEBailey/rava/README.md

 # Rava
-Rava Javascript Library

-Rava is a micro js library that allows you to extend and enahnce html elements that are dynamically being added to the document tree.
+Rava is a micro js library that allows you to extend and enahnce html elements.
 ## Why
-This lib is to assist with a website that has a lot of dynamic content on it's intial rendering.
-But isn't necessarily an application or a highly interactive page that requires a large extensive library such as React or Angular.
+Rave is designed to assist with websites with dynamic content.
+But the website isn't necessarily a one page application or a highly interactive page that would require a large extensive library such as React or Angular.
+Rava at it's core is less than 2k compressed.
+With no external dependencies

 ## How
-Rava allows you to register a configuration against a CSS selector so that this configuration is applied to all matching elements.
-It then registers itself and monitors for any additional matching elements that may be dynamically added after the configuration is created.
+Rava allows you to register a configuration against a selector so that this configuration is applied to all matching elements.
+It then registers itself and monitors for any additional matching elements that may be dynamically added after the first call, which makes it extremely useful for content that is being pulled in asynchronously.

-Once an element is found, the configuration is iterated through and methods are mapped onto the original element and event listeners are attached.